streetcomplete/StreetComplete/CONTRIBUTING.md

 - [x] Requires no programming knowledge!
 - [ ] Requires no OpenStreetMap knowledge!

-As you probably noticed, you can choose "Cannot answer" in StreetComplete and thus leave a note by
+As you probably noticed, you can choose "Cannot answer" in StreetComplete and thus leave a note on OpenStreetMap.

 You can help with [processing OSM notes opened by StreetComplete users](https://ent8r.github.io/NotesReview/?query=StreetComplete&limit=100&start=true).
 (You can also do it without that special tool, but it helps.)
 When doing so, you can also find systematic problems or misunderstandings of user's when solving StreetComplete quests.

 If you find such user experience problems, please report them back in the [issue tracker of StreetComplete](https://github.com/westnordost/StreetComplete/issues).
-Do not forget to add links to examples, where you found them.
+Do not forget to add links to examples, e.g. the notes StreetComplete mappers submitted.

 ## Joining discussions